 When L exceeds Lmax, the UE shall terminate the SFTD measurement.

 The time difference between frame timing acquisition for PCell and PSCell, t1 and t2 respectively, shall fulfill |t1-t2| < max(200 ms, 5*TSMTC), where TSMTC is the SMTC period of PSCell.
+Otherwise the UE shall invalidate the SFTD measurement.

 The measurement accuracy for the SFTD measurement when DRX is used as well as when no DRX is used shall be as specified in the sub-clause 9.1.27.